Fallen tree on Kāpiti train line

+Both bus and train services will be limited and delays are expected, and passengers are advised to seek alternative transport if possible.

-A fallen tree on the train line between Paekākāriki and Waikanae is expected to cause major delays during the morning rush.
+A fallen tree on the train line between Paekākāriki and Waikanae was also expected to cause major delays during the morning rush.

-Replacement buses will be used in place of the train services.
+Replacement buses were being used in place of the train services.

 Metlink posted an alert this morning saying buses were limited and would not be running to schedule